 Many students have questions concerning the financial aid application process.
 Wehave created a checklist to help students determine which financial aid application is required.
 Please complete the International Student Financial Aid Application for the 2015-2016 academic year (if applying for Spring 2016 enrollment) or the International Student Financial Aid Application for the 2016-2017 academic year (if applying for the Fall 2016 or Spring 2017) if you meet the following criteria:

 - Citizenship is not from the United States of America

-- If you are in the U.S. on an F1 or F2 student visa, or a J1 or J2 exchange visitor visa, or a G series visa (pertaining to international organizations)
+- If you are in the U.S. on an F1 or F2 student visa, or a J1 or J2 exchange visitor visa (for high school enrollment), or a G series visa (pertaining to international organizations)

 Please complete the Free Application for Federal Student Aid (FAFSA) if you meet the following criteria:

 - (A permanent U.S. resident with a Permanent Resident Card (I-551); • A conditional permanent resident (I-551C); or

 - The holder of an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any of the following designations: “Refugee,” “Asylum Granted,” “Parolee” (I-94 confirms paroled for a minimum of one year and status has not expired), “Victim of human trafficking,” T-Visa holder (T-1, T-2, T-3, etc.) or “Cuban-Haitian Entrant.”)

 - Have a valid Social Security Number (unless you’re from the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau).